-5517.01 - POLICY AGAINST BULLYING AND HARASSMENT
+Policy 5517.01 - POLICY AGAINST BULLYING AND HARASSMENT

-Statement Prohibiting Bullying and Harassment
+I. Statement Prohibiting Bullying and Harassment

 It is the policy of the School Board that all of its students, employees, and volunteers learn and work in an environment that is safe, secure, and free from harassment and bullying of any kind.
 The Board will not tolerate bullying and harassment of any type.
 Conduct that constitutes bullying and harassment, as defined herein, is prohibited.
 This policy shall be interpreted and applied consistently with all applicable State and Federal laws and the Board's collective bargaining agreements.
-Conduct that constitutes bullying, harassment, or discrimination, as defined herein and in F.S.
-1006.147, is prohibited.
+Conduct that constitutes bullying, harassment, or discrimination, as defined herein and in s.
+1006.147 F.S., is prohibited.

+II.
 Definition of Bullying and Definition of Harassment